GardenKim2718/2024_automotive_software_7/README.md

 6. Variable Naming:
 7. snake_case for all variables
 8. PascalCase for functions
-9. For constants, we are using snake_case for now, but maybe updated into SCREAMING_SNAKE_CASE after discussion
+9. ~~For constants, we are using snake_case for now, but maybe updated into SCREAMING_SNAKE_CASE after discussion~~ --> maintain snake_case
 10. Operators: follow the PDF examble
-11. For the MISRA-C, we may abide it in further coding, but for now we will not follow it as it requires massive changes including making new functions and code writing
+11. For the MISRA-C, we may abide it in later work, but for now we will not follow it as it requires massive changes including making new functions and code writing

 Update
 --------------